khabdallah/FAUParking/readme.md

 ---

 ## How to Run

+Drone Control: Open and run the Python Drone Control Code while then switching to the emulated drone control app.
+Turn on any android debugging bridge setting available.
+Make sure that the Drone has GPS calibrated with two network connections (Internet for server upload and the Drone WIFI itself).

 Mobile app: Open the Parking folder in Xcode on a Mac computer and run the project on an IOS simulator tht supports IOS 26 or higher.